Dayzure/entra-gsa-labs/README.md

   ```
   az account set --subscription "<GUID or Name of the Azure subscription>"
   ```
-  * (optional, but recommended) re-register the `EncryptionAtHost` feature with Azure VM resoruce provider (`Microsoft.Compute`) by running the follwing command:
+  * (optional, but recommended) re-register the `EncryptionAtHost` feature with Azure VM resoucce provider (`Microsoft.Compute`) by running the follwing command:
   ```
   az feature register --namespace Microsoft.Compute --name EncryptionAtHost
   ```